SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 In this exercise, you will define the filter area of the Analytical List Page using the Guided Development tool.
 Open this tool as in [Exercise 2 - Configuring Content Area of Analytical List Page](../ex2#exercise-2---configure-content-area-in-analytical-list-page).

-Exercise 3.1 Configuring Comact Filter
+Exercise 3.1 Configuring Compact Filter
 --------------------------------------

 In this exercise, you will configure a UI.SelectionFields annotation